Nottommy11/RaikesHacks26/README.md

 Provide YouTube video links to find tracked interests related to the video.
 Provide article links to find tracked interests related to the article.

+Watch as suggested courses and clubs change with interests.

 # Admin Experience
 Choose the admin account to login.
 View campus wide statistics related to test experiences, visited locations, and reviews.